KasperKnop/WEB1/docs/03-layout.md

 # Layout

 In this session, we'll dive into CSS layouts.
-You’ll learn how to make web pages adapt to various screen sizes while exploring essential layout tools like Flexbox, Grid and media queries.
+You’ll learn how to make web pages adapt to various screen sizes while exploring the essential layout tools: Flexbox, Grid and media queries.

 ## Preparation :books: